Welcome to Golden Valley Practice

 Covid Vaccine Programme Update

-To date we have given nearly 2400 first vaccinations to our patients.
-This is nearly 50% of our eligible practice population.
-We have also started giving patients the second vaccination.
+To date we have given over 3700 first vaccinations to our patients.
+This is over 60% of our practice population.
+We have also given over 2900 patients the second vaccination.
 This is within the 12 week guideline laid down by the government.
-Those who received their first vaccinations in December will be called first.
+We are presently calling patients who had their first vaccines up to and including 26th March.

 Please do not call the surgery to ask when you will be called as this blocks phone lines for patients who need to contact us regarding medical issues.
 Please be assured that when we are able to offer the vaccination to you, we will be in touch.
 This could be by either telephone or text message.
 We will also write to patients when we are unable to make contact.